BBetz907/skills_test/README.md

 ____________________________________________________________________________
 2. PEPFAR data often contain both results and targets, but sometimes these variables come in separate files with slightly different structures and naming conventions.
-Combine results and targets data sets into one file/data set so that for every indicator, year, and region we can calculate achievement = results / targets
+Combine results and targets data sets into one file/data set so that for every indicator, year, and region we can calculate

+  achievement = results / targets

-Hint: You may need to reshape one or more data sets and possibly recode values of a string variable What challenges, if any, do you experience in combining the results and targets data sets?
+Hint: You may need to reshape one or more data sets and possibly recode values of a string variable.

+What challenges, if any, do you experience in combining the results and targets data sets?

 ____________________________________________________________________________